Anglo-Powhatan Wars: Second Anglo-Powhatan War

-Powhatan war practice was to wait and see what would happen after inflicting such a blow, in hopes that the settlement would simply abandon their homeland and move on elsewhere.
-However, English military doctrine called for a strong response, and the colonial militia marched out nearly every summer for the next 10 years and made assaults on Powhatan settlements.
-The Accomac and Patawomeck allied with the colony, providing them corn while the colonists went to plunder villages and cornfields of the Chickahominy, Nansemond, Warraskoyack, Weyanoke, and Pamunkey in 1622.
+Powhatan war practice was to wait and see what would happen after such a blow was inflicted in the hope that the settlement would simply abandon their homeland and move on elsewhere.
+However, English military doctrine called for a strong response, and the colonial militia marched out nearly every summer for the next ten years and made assaults on Powhatan settlements.
+The Accomac and Patawomeck were allied with the settlers and provided them corn while the colonists went to plunder villages and cornfields of the Chickahominy, Nansemond, Warraskoyack, Weyanoke, and Pamunkey in 1622.
 Opechancanough sued for peace in 1623.
-The colonists arranged to meet the Indians for a peace agreement but poisoned their wine then fell upon them shooting them and killing many in revenge for the massacre.
-They then attacked the Chickahominy, the Powhatans, the Appomattocs, Nansemond, and Weyanokes.
+The colonists arranged to meet the Indians for a peace agreement but poisoned their wine, fell upon them, shot them, and killed many in revenge for the massacre.
+The settlers then attacked the Chickahominy, Powhatans, the Appomattocs, Nansemond, and Weyanokes.

-In 1624 both sides were ready for a major battle; the Powhatans assembled 800 bowmen with Opitchapam leading their force, arrayed against only 60 colonists.
-The colonists, however, destroyed the Powhatans' cornfields, and the bowmen gave up the fight and retreated.
+In 1624, both sides were ready for a major battle; the Powhatans assembled 800 bowmen with Opechancanough's younger brother Opitchapam leading their force, arrayed against only 60 colonists.
+The settlers, however, destroyed the Powhatans' cornfields, and the bowmen gave up the fight and retreated.
 A shortage of gunpowder in the colony delayed the colonists from going on marches in 1625 and 1626.
-The Indians seem not to have been aware of this shortage and were themselves desperately trying to regroup.
-However, summer 1627 brought renewed assaults against the Chickahominy, Appamattoc, Powhatan proper, Warraskoyak, Weyanoke, and Nansemond.
+The Indians seem not to have been aware of the shortage and were themselves desperately trying to regroup.
+However, the summer of 1627 brought renewed assaults against the Chickahominy, Appamattoc, Powhatan proper, Warraskoyak, Weyanoke, and Nansemond.

-A peace was declared in 1628, but it was more like a temporary ceasefire; hostilities resumed in March 1629 and continued until a final peace was made on September 30, 1632.
-The colonists began to expand their settlements on the eastern shore and both sides of the James, as well as on the south of the York, and they palisaded off the peninsula between the York and James at about Williamsburg in 1633.
+A peace was declared in 1628, but it was more like a temporary ceasefire since hostilities resumed in March 1629 and continued until a final peace was made on September 30, 1632.
+The colonists began to expand their settlements on the eastern shore and both sides of the James, as well as south of the York, and they palisaded off the peninsula between the York and James at about Williamsburg in 1633.
 By 1640, they began claiming land north of the York as well, and Opechancanough leased some land on the Piankatank to settlers in 1642 for the price of 50 bushels of corn per year.